varrahan/tt-metrics-exporter/docs/guides/HOW_IT_WORKS.md

 - Kubernetes allocation ownership.
 - Hardware janitor state.

-Most fields use `std::optional`.
-An absent value means no safe source reported it.
+Most fields use `None` for absence, meaning no safe source reported the value.
 Renderers preserve that distinction rather than filling in a guessed zero.

 `CollectorConfig` carries all input roots and feature switches into the collector.